kinkoi/XACS130/README.md

-C programs for scpd course - Stanford Center for Professional Development Using Cryptography Correctly XACS130
+C programs for SCPD course - Stanford Center for Professional Development Using Cryptography Correctly XACS130